fenago/datascience-machine-learning/labs/lab_8.md

 #### Open Notebook
 The Notebook opens in a new browser window.
 You can create a new notebook or open a local one.
 Check out the local folder `work` for several notebooks.
 Open and run `KMeans.ipynb` in the `work` folder.

-We will discuss notebook in the next steps.

 The first thing we're going to do is create some random data that we want to try to cluster.
 Just to make it easier, we'll actually build some clusters into our fake test data.
 So let's pretend there's some real fundamental relationship between these data, and there are some real natural clusters that exist in it.